Explore an island that has a rich history

 Big 6 News

-Spring is in the air.
-Here are the Top Events at the Cape Town Big 6 this September: Table Mountain Cableway, Kirstenbosch Botanical Garden, Robben Island, V&A Waterfront, Cape Point, and Groot Constantia.
+It’s beginning to look a lot like Christmas!
+Here are the Top Events at the Cape Town Big 6 this December: Table Mountain Cableway, Kirstenbosch Botanical Garden, Robben Island, V&A Waterfront, Cape Point, and Groot Constantia.